vinayking01/React/lecture3(components and Props)/README.md

     ```

 ## CSS Modules
-1. Every time you import  a css file they are regarded as global css.
+1. Every time you import  a css file they are regarded as global css (which is limitation of using regular css in React).CSS modules helps you to keep styles specific to component they're being used in.
-2. CSS modules helps you to keep styles specific to component they're being used in.
+2. CSS modules allow you to scope your styles locally to the component, preventing them from affecting other components.
 3. Rules -
     1.1.
-Name your CSS files with the .module.css extension (e.g., styles.module.css).
+Name your CSS files with the .module.css extension (e.g., styles1.module.css).
     1.2 Access class names as properties of the imported styled object.
     1.3 Combine multiple class names as template literals.

     ## syntax
     ```
+    /* File: ChildComponent.module.css */
+    .paragraph {
+    color: blue;
+    font-size: 18px;
+    }

+    /* File: ParentComponent.jsx */
+    import React from 'react';
-      import para from './para.module.css' // importing
+    import styles from './ChildComponent.module.css'; // Import the CSS module

-      <p className={`${para.paragraph}  ${para.shadow}`}> - //this way we use the module css
+    const latin_para = () => {
+    return <p className={styles.paragraph}>This is a paragraph in the child component.</p>;
+    };

     ```

 ## Styled Components